 Zhuhai Hi-Tech Industrial Development Zone has been chosen as a case study, mainly for two reasons: firstly, high-tech zones represent an important form of development zones, and due to their emphasis on science and technology and economic development, high-tech zones in China have been valued and developed.
 Secondly, Zhuhai is a special economic zone, with its open and flexible policy, which presents also the forefront of China's policy.
 Zhuhai (national) high-tech industrial development zone have been developed since 1990s, local participation have been also formed and developed.
 Both characters help us to examine the position, roles and influence of local governments as well their delegated institutions.
 Through the discussion about the interactions in Zhuhai Hi-tech Zone, the study tries to characterize the interactions between the state and social forces or the citizens in order to examine the nature of local governance in China, and the patterns of interaction between different actors.

 For the study, quantitative and qualitative methods will be used.
-Firstly, quantitative information concerning Zhuhai Hi-Tech Industrial Development Zone will be collected from the Provincial/Municipal/District/Zone authorities, local development journal, documents from universities or research centres.
+Firstly, quantitative information concerning Zhuhai Hi-Tech Industrial Development Zone will be collected from the Provincial/Municipal/District/Zone authorities, local development journals, documents from universities or research centres.
 In a second time, semi-directive interviews with officials at different levels of governments, entrepreneurs, journalists and professors or researchers will be conducted on the issue of evolution of this development zone in Zhuhai.

 In the following discussion, some question were raised regarding the questions of the questionnaire that Dr. Liao want to submit to companies, in particular is it relevant to ask if the CEO of the company is a member of LPC (Local People’s Congress) or LPPCC (People’s Political Consultative Conference).
 The reason this is meaningful to better understand the interactions between local authorities and local entrepreneurs.